Hero Background

 3. Stucco: Smooth, Clean, and Modern

-Why homeowners love stucco
+Why homeowners choose stucco as the primary surface

 • Creates clean, uninterrupted lines across large wall areas

-• Visually balances rough textures like stone
+• Visually balances rough textures like stone without competing with them

 Stucco exterior with mixed material detailing